NYC's de Blasio mum after NYPD cops seen on video being harassed

 The New York City Council voted in July to move $1 billion away from the NYPD’s budget and instead move the money to education and social services in 2021.

-Fox News' Michael Ruiz contributed to this report.
+Fox News' Michael Ruiz and Stephanie Pagnones contributed to this report.